guyone/OpenSea-Navigator/README.md

 **The RCA database is up-to-date as of gen5.**

-Submit a link with to an OpenSea NFT with the flair "Is This a Scam RCA?".
+Submit a OpenSea nft URL as a link post with the flair "Is This a Scam RCA?".
 The app will analyze the link and determine if it is a legit Reddit Collectable Avatar or not.

 ## Bugs